We use cookies on this site to enhance your experience.

 The marks earned by completing modules are non-transferrable from one course to another.
 How the marks earned are applied to each course may differ; check your course syllabus carefully.
 If you switch courses or have any questions regarding the module program, contact Tina Balfour.

-The pre-calculus module program will be made available for the following courses: MA102, MA103, MA129.
+The pre-calculus module program will be made available for the following courses, with further details to be posted closer to the start of classes: MA102, MA103, and MA129.

 Pre-Statistics Modules can be incorporated into any introductory-level course on probability and statistics to provide students with an opportunity to review, and demonstrate mastery of, fundamental math skills required to be successful in such a quantitative course.